teejay2018/teejay2018.github.io/_posts/2025-09-19-omarchy-macbook.md

 - select by pressing space
 - enter password

-When Wifi is connected click the update to have latest Omarchy via internet
+When Wifi is connected you click the update to have latest Omarchy via internet

 ### Shortcuts to begin with